nicolas-cusan/breakpoint-helper/README.md

 ## Core functionality

-- Share breakpoints between CSS an Javascript so they only need to be maintained in one place
 - Easily check if a breakpoint is active referencing it by name instead of value
 - Listen to breakpoint changes and add/remove functionality accordingly
 - Works with `px` and `em` breakpoints
+- Optionally share breakpoints between CSS an Javascript so they only need to be maintained in one place

 ## Introduction